VLA Models / Reinforcement Learning / Mobile Manipulation

 Core areas

-Vision-Language-Action Models Reinforcement Learning Mobile Manipulation Long-Horizon Recovery Robot Learning Embodied Reasoning Policy Adaptation Multi-Robot Systems
+Vision-Language-Action Models Reinforcement Learning Mobile Manipulation World-Action Models Long-Horizon Manipulation Robot Learning Embodied Reasoning Policy Adaptation Multi-Robot Systems

 Current emphasis

-• RL fine-tuning for VLA models in long-horizon mobile manipulation tasks.
+• VLA and world-action models for long-horizon mobile manipulation tasks.

 • Learning-based decision making for manipulation in unstructured environments.